 Rod Action

 The action describes how flexible a rod is, particularly around the tip.
 This is described from extra fast to slow.
 A slow action rod will flex uniformly from the base to the tip while a fast action it will only flex at the tip.
-This gives more sensitivity so that you can feel a fish strike more quickly.
+This gives more sensitivity so you can feel a fish strike more quickly.

 Material of Construction